ricobandy/ricobandy.github.io/_posts/2025-02-15-Cicada-HTB.md

 *Evil-WinRM* PS C:\>
 ```

-- Also we can backup the sam and system files for hash extraction
+- We can also backup the sam and system files for hash extraction

 ```
 *Evil-WinRM* PS C:\windows\temp> reg save hklm\sam SAM